grew-nlp/grew_doc/content/grew_server.md

 ### The `eraseProject` service

 This service is used to remove a project.
-If the project does not exist, nothing append
+If the project does not exist, nothing happens.

  * `(<string> project_id)`

 ### The `renameProject` service

+Renaming of an existing project.
+An error is produced either if `project_id` does not exists or if `new_project_id` already exists.

  * `(<string> project_id, <string> new_project_id)`